hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 ---------------------------------------------------------------------------------

-<a name="direct-approaches"></a>
+<a name="contrastive-approaches"></a>
-## Direct Approaches
+## Contrastive Approaches

-I will glance through the most common approaches in this section very quickly without getting too much into details for two reasons:

-- The methods described here are already covered in other tutorials, videos, and blog posts online in great detail.
-I highly recommend the great survey by [Kaya & Bilge (2019)][deep_metric_learning_survey].
-- The methods that I will describe in the next section outperforms these approaches in most cases, so I have no motivation to delve too deep into the details in this section.

-The distance function for these approaches is usually fixed as $$l_2$$ metric:
+The main idea of Contrastive Approaches is to design a loss function that directly pulls together the embeddings of samples with same label (i.e. "similar" samples) and pushes away the embeddings of dissimilar samples, hence the name "Contrastive".
+These methods are sometimes regarded as "Direct" in other surveys because they directly applies the definition of metric learning.
+The distance function in the embedding space for these approaches is usually fixed as $$l_2$$ metric:

 $$
 \begin{equation*}